JialeCao001/D2Det-mmdet2.1/README.md

 # D2Det-mmdet2.1

-- The project adopts mmdetection v2.1.0 to re-implement the original [D2Det](https://github.com/JialeCao001/D2Det-mmdet2.1) based on mmdetection v2.1.0.
+- The project adopts mmdetection v2.1.0 to re-implement the original [D2Det](https://github.com/JialeCao001/D2Det-mmdet2.1).
 - The config files for large vocabulary datasets LVIS and Objects365 are also provided.

 <table>